yprabhu23/HoST/README.md

 If you find our work useful, please consider citing:
 ```
-@article{huang2025host,
+@article{huang2025learning,
   title={Learning Humanoid Standing-up Control across Diverse Postures},
-  author={Huang, Tao and Ren, Junli and Wang, Huayi and Wang, Zirui and Ben, Qingwei and Wen Muning and Chen, Xiao and Li, Jianan and Pang, Jiangmiao},
+  author={Huang, Tao and Ren, Junli and Wang, Huayi and Wang, Zirui and Ben, Qingwei and Wen, Muning and Chen, Xiao and Li, Jianan and Pang, Jiangmiao},
-  journal={Robotics: Science and Systems},
+  journal={arXiv preprint arXiv:2502.08378},
-  year={2025},
+  year={2025}
 }
 ```